microsoft/ignite-learning-paths/apps/apps10/README.md

         --admin-username azureuser \
         --generate-ssh-keys
   ```
-- Zoom should be running, there is tiny stuff to show.
+- ZoomIt (or another application that zoom your screen) should be running, there is tiny stuff to show.

 ### Demo 1 - Let’s Create a VM